motech/motech/docs/source/get_started/model_data/model_data.rst

 .. note::

-    The list of standard JDO operators that can be used in lookups are defined as constants in the class **org.motechproject.mds.util.Constants.Operators**.
+    The list of standard JDO operators that can be used in lookups is defined as constants in the class **org.motechproject.mds.util.Constants.Operators**.

 Programmatic usage of DDE entities
 ##################################

-All that has to be done in order to use a DDE is to retrieve the service for the its interface.
+All that has to be done in order to use a DDE is to retrieve the service for its interface.
 Because of the nature of DDEs, their classes are available during compile time.
-The service reference can be either retrieved using the standard OSGi facilities:
+The service reference can be then retrieved using the standard OSGi facilities:

 .. code-block:: java